-Ema is a semi-professional game show contestant and winner of the Funniest Girl award at her high school leavers assembly.
+Ema (she/her) is a semi-professional game show contestant and winner of the Funniest Girl award at her high school leavers assembly.
 These are her proudest achievements.
 She’s also the Programme Coordinator at the Marlborough, having joined us as Marketing & Admin assistant in October 2016.

 Aside from working at the Marly, Ema makes spooky Performance Art.

 Ellie Stanton – Programme Assistant

 Ellie (she/her) joined The Marlborough at the beginning of 2018 as our Programme Assistant after living in Leeds for four years.
 As the rest of the team can confirm, Ellie is The Marlborough’s resident bad boy with a polite edge.

 Outside of The Marly, Ellie is into illustration and design, and one day hopes to be very good at playing the bass.